Kakifrucht/HalfminerSystem/HalfminerCore/README.md

       - Last attacker will get the kill and get untagged
       - Message will be broadcast, containing last attacker name
     - Untags players after timer runs out, player logs out or a player is killed
-    - Players that are tagged can fight in PvP disabled regions aswell (togglable, prevents border hopping)
+    - Players that are tagged can fight in PvP disabled regions aswell (toggleable, prevents border hopping)
     - Disabled while tagged:
       - Taking off armor
       - Commands